ruggeri/tech-notes/ai/foundations-of-deep-learning.md

       variance.
     * Then you calculate the empirical variance with the linear model.
     * Then you divide.
-    * You subtract this from one to get the R2 score.
+    * You subtract this from one to get the R2 score, which is the proportion of the original variance explained away by the model.
 * They mention underfitting vs overfitting.
     * They mention that underfitting happens when we have strong biases.
 We see bad error on the train set when we have too